Radiation-hydrodynamics of star-disc collisions for quasi-periodic eruptions: Conclusions

 (iv) The emerging bolometric luminosity of the forward outflow is about twice that of the backward outflow, with a more pronounced early peak produced by the shock breakout on the forward side.
 This luminosity asymmetry mainly reflects the stronger shock heating of forward-ejected gas as described in iii).

-(v) The luminosity asymmetry between the forward and backward outflows is consistent with the “strong–weak” pattern observed in several QPE sources.
-This suggests that asymmetric injection and redistribution of energy and momentum during star–disc collisions can naturally account for the observed luminosity asymmetry.
+(v) The luminosity asymmetry between the forward and backward outflows is consistent with the 'strong-weak' pattern observed in several QPE sources.
+This suggests that asymmetric injection and redistribution of energy and momentum during star-disc collisions can naturally account for the observed luminosity asymmetry.

-This study provides a physically motivated framework for exploring star–disc collisions as a potential origin of QPEs.
-The asymmetry in outflow properties and luminosity arises naturally from the collision dynamics, offering a possible explanation for the alternating “strong–weak” flare patterns seen in several QPE sources.
-Future work will extend the parameter space, incorporate more realistic stellar structures, and compare simulated lightcurves to observations.
-These efforts will help test the viability of the star–disc collision scenario and could offer a new avenue to constrain the properties of SMBHs, the formation and structure of accretion flows, and the stellar dynamics in galactic centers.
+This study provides a physically motivated framework for exploring star-disc collisions as a potential origin of QPEs.
+The asymmetry in outflow properties and luminosity arises naturally from the collision dynamics, offering a possible explanation for the alternating 'strong-weak' flare patterns seen in several QPE sources.
+Future work will extend the parameter space, incorporate more realistic stellar structures, and compare simulated light curves to observations.
+These efforts will help test the viability of the star-disc collision scenario and could offer a new avenue to constrain the properties of SMBHs, the formation and structure of accretion flows, and the stellar dynamics in galactic centres.